secondmind-labs/trieste/CONTRIBUTING.md

 ```bash
 $ ./generate_constraints.sh
 ```
-This will update all the constraints.txt files (but not your virtual environment).
+This will update all the constraints.txt files, but not your virtual environment.
+To update that, follow the `pip install ...` section of the [code setup](#code-setup) instructions.

 ### Documentation